IbkEhinmowo/IbkEhinmowo/README.md

 # 💫 About Me:
 I'm Ibk, a software developer based in Vancouver.
-I'm passionate about problem-solving and eager to apply my skills in JavaScript, Python, and React in a collaborative, entry-level software development environment."
+I'm passionate about problem-solving and eager to apply my skills in tech in a collaborative software development environment."

 ## 🌐 Socials: